Autonomous Vehicle Market Size

 To understand geography trends, Download Sample Report

 The autonomous (driverless) car market is a moderately consolidated one.
 Apart from manufacturers, players, including hardware and software firms, have started focusing on entering into the growing trend of autonomous driving technology.
-Thus, partnerships, collaborations, and investments toward the development of autonomous vehicles increased significantly in the automotive industry over the past three years (i.e., 2015-2017).
-They are likely to continue to grow during the forecast period, primarily owing to the increasing support from governments and private sectors across several countries to promote autonomous driving vehicle technology.
+Thus, partnerships, collaborations, and investments toward developing autonomous vehicles increased significantly in the automotive industry over the past three years (i.e., 2018-2020).
+They are likely to continue growing during the forecast period, primarily due to the increasing support from governments and private sectors across several countries to promote autonomous driving vehicle technology.